juju-solutions/layer-apache-flume-syslog/README.md

 `hdfs-master`, and then link the `syslog` interfaces:

     juju deploy rsyslog-forwarder-ha
-    juju add-relation rsyslog-forwarder-ha datanode
+    juju add-relation rsyslog-forwarder-ha namenode
     juju add-relation rsyslog-forwarder-ha flume-syslog

-Any syslog data generated on the `datanode` unit will now be ingested into HDFS via the `flume-syslog` and `flume-hdfs` charms.
+Any syslog data generated on the `namenode` unit will now be ingested into HDFS via the `flume-syslog` and `flume-hdfs` charms.
 Flume may include multiple syslog events in each file written to HDFS.
 This is configurable with various options on the `flume-hdfs` charm.
 See descriptions of the `roll_*` options on